Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/transparency.rst

 .. figure:: /images/render_blender-render_materials_properties_transparency_ior-examples.jpg

-   Influence of the IOR of an Object on the distortion of the background: spheres of Water, Glass and Diamond (top to bottom).
+   Influence of the IOR of an Object on the distortion of the background.

-(Influence of the IOR of an Object on the distortion of the background: spheres of Water, Glass and Diamond (top to bottom)).
+   Spheres of Water, Glass and Diamond (top to bottom).

 There are different values for typical materials: Air: 1.000 (no refraction),
 Alcohol: 1.329, Glass: 1.517, Plastic: 1.460, Water: 1.333 and Diamond: 2.417.